villekaikk/dotfiles/README.md

 - Odd numbered workspaces on my right hand side monitor (main monitor, 27" 1440p )
 - Even numbered workspaces on my left hand side monitor (32" 4k)

-Wallpapers are randomized fron my wallpaper directory on startup or on demand and all appropriate colors are also updated.
+Wallpapers are randomized to both of my monitors from my wallpaper directory on startup or on demand and all appropriate colors are also updated.

 ![Overview](docs/github_background.gif)